Supriya1702/Invisible-behind-A-Color/README.md

 ## Invisible-behind-A-Color

-This python project allows a user to make a particular region invisible behind a specific color using opencv2
+#This python project allows a user to make a particular region invisible behind a specific color using opencv2
+  Developed on Jupyter Notebook